cepdnaclk/e18-co502-RV32IM-pipeline-implementation-group7/cpu/modules/controlUnit_module/README.md

 7. Memory Write Control: The module generates the memory write control signals (`MEM_WRITE[2:0]`) based on the opcode and funct3 values.

+For detailed information on control signal generation, please refer to the comprehensive resource available at [Link to Control Signal Generation](https://docs.google.com/spreadsheets/d/1K9gt_AwSM0HnBRXhNPUdeiYKkfeESjKUCMTwpHl1A9w/edit?usp=sharing).
+This resource provides an in-depth analysis of the generation of control signals according to the instruction.

 ## Usage

 ### Prerequisites